ericmjl/broad-research-fellows/01-research-statement.md

 ***Collaborations:*** I anticipate continuing to collaborate with David Duvenaud as he begins his tenure as a new faculty member at the University of Toronto.
 Additionally, I expect that this project thrust will open up new computational avenues for Broadies to leverage, for example, by training supervised machine learning tasks on metabolic and genomic interaction networks.

-***Short-term milestones:*** I will release the protein interaction network and graph fingerprinting software alongside manuscripts in open access publication avenues.
+***Short-term milestones:*** My team will release the protein interaction network and graph fingerprinting software alongside manuscripts in open access publication avenues.
 All of the software will be freely available and archived in long-term repositories (e.g. Zenodo) in accordance with open science principles.

 ## Forecasted Impact